jomaw0/SQLiteORM-swift/README.md

 #### 📊 **Multi-Model SoftSync - The Game Changer**

 Real-world APIs often return complex responses with multiple data types.
-Instead of handling each model type separately, SQLiteORM's multi-model softSync lets you coordinate everything in a single, elegant call.
+Instead of handling each model type separately, SwiftSync's multi-model softSync lets you coordinate everything in a single, elegant call.

 ##### The Problem: Complex API Responses
 ```swift